 Definitions

-- n.
-A bonnet or hat made of this material.
+- noun A bonnet or hat made of this material.

-- n. [capitalized] An important breed of the common domestic fowl, of the Spanish type, characterized by great activity and rather small size, high, serrated comb, drooping to one side in the hen, and white ear-lobes.
-The chief varieties are the brown (colored like black-breasted red games), and the white, dominique or cuckoo, and black Leghorns, all but the last having yellow legs and beak.
-The Leghorns are noted as being perhaps the most prolific layers of all poultry.
+- noun [capitalized] An important breed of the common domestic fowl, of the Spanish type, characterized by great activity and rather small size, high, serrated comb, drooping to one side in the hen, and white ear-lobes.

 - Pertaining to or brought from the city of Leghorn; also, made of or relating to Leghorn straw: as, a Leghorn bonnet or hat.

-- n. a stiff hat made of straw with a flat crown
+- noun a stiff hat made of straw with a flat crown

 Examples